Sa3id-jr/Nile-university-navigation-system/README.md

 ## 📈 Future Enhancements

-1. Support for newly added rooms and buildings.
+Support for newly added rooms and buildings.
-2. Multi-language support (e.g., Arabic, English).
-3. Real-time GPS/Bluetooth integration for live positioning.
-4. Mobile native apps for iOS and Android.

 ---